Digital Reserve Currency (DRC) Trading Down 13% Over Last Week

-Digital Reserve Currency (CURRENCY:DRC) traded down 5.1% against the dollar during the one day period ending at 23:00 PM E.T. on August 28th.
-One Digital Reserve Currency coin can now be bought for approximately $0.0029 or 0.00000006 BTC on major exchanges.
-In the last week, Digital Reserve Currency has traded 13% lower against the dollar.
-Digital Reserve Currency has a total market capitalization of $2.91 million and approximately $27,388.00 worth of Digital Reserve Currency was traded on exchanges in the last 24 hours.
+Digital Reserve Currency (CURRENCY:DRC) traded down 5.1% against the U.S. dollar during the 24 hour period ending at 20:00 PM Eastern on August 29th.
+During the last seven days, Digital Reserve Currency has traded down 13% against the U.S. dollar.
+Digital Reserve Currency has a total market cap of $2.91 million and $27,388.00 worth of Digital Reserve Currency was traded on exchanges in the last 24 hours.
+One Digital Reserve Currency coin can now be bought for approximately $0.0029 or 0.00000006 BTC on exchanges.

 - Harvest Finance (FARM) traded 33.8% higher against the dollar and now trades at $308.10 or 0.00631579 BTC.